7 Non-Toxic Alternatives to Conventional Dryer Sheets

 Did you know that fabric softener products (liquid/dryer sheets) are concentrated with chemicals and heavy fragrances?
 And that there are many non-toxic alternatives to conventional dryer sheets?
-I personally don’t use liquid fabric softener or dryer sheets, but if I do on the rare occasion I always reach for non-toxic alternatives to conventional dryer sheets.
-On the other hand, I am too lazy to add another step to my laundry routine and I don’t really like the idea of chemicals on my clothing.
-I like my jeans stiff and quite frankly enjoy the sandpaper feel of my towels.
+I personally don’t use liquid fabric softener or dryer sheets, but if on the rare occasion I do, I always reach for non-toxic alternatives to conventional dryer sheets.

 According to the U.S. Environmental Protection Agency (EPA) and industry-generated Material Safety Data Sheets (MSDS) from the 1990s, the following is a list of chemicals in fabric softener products, most in untested combinations.
 Liquid fabric softeners additionally may contain formaldehyde.

 - Benzyl acetate: Linked to pancreatic cancer.

 - Ethanol: On the EPA’s Hazardous Waste list and can cause central nervous system disorders.